Duluth Area Bass League (DABL) Fishing League Rules

 10. Official checkpoints

 There will be only one official checkpoint that will be at the designated launch point for the tournament night.
-All fishing must cease at .
+All fishing must cease at designated end time .

 11. Late penalty